mathieuboudreau/qMRILab/README.md

 # qMTLab

-qMTlab is a powerful, open source, scalable, easy to use and intuitive software for qMTI data simulation, fitting and analysis.
+qMTLab is a powerful, open source, scalable, easy to use and intuitive software for qMTI data simulation, fitting and analysis.
 The software consists of two parts:
 1) a qMT data simulator
 2) a qMT data fitting and visualization interface